 After your store is approved, you can create your feed.

 Things to keep in mind when creating a store

-- Store name is required and cannot be changed later and it will appear in your product ads, so accuracy is important.
+- Store name is required and cannot be changed later.
+It will appear in your product ads, so accuracy is important.

 - Destination URL has to have been verified using Bing Webmaster Tools or a UET tag.
 It must also comply with URL formatting rules such as starting with a protocol (http:// or https://).

 - If you want to use the content API for creating and sending feeds, you will need to get a tenant URL.
 Learn more